KU Editorial Style Guide

 former — Always lowercase.
 But retain capitalization for a formal title used immediately before a name: (lowercase) former (capitalize) President Bill Clinton.

 freshman, freshmen* — Freshman is a singular noun or adjective: a college freshman, the freshman class.
-Freshmen is plural noun: The freshmen assembled quietly.
+Freshmen is a plural noun: The freshmen assembled quietly.

 full time, full-time — Hyphenate when used as a compound modifier: He works full time.
 She has a full-time job.